snarfed/granary/README.md

 ActivityStreams, but that's also dead.

 There are a number of products that download your social network data, normalize it, and let you query and visualize it.
-[SocialSafe](http://socialsafe.net/) and [ThinkUp](http://thinkup.com/) are two of the most mature.
+[SocialSafe](http://socialsafe.net/) is one, although the SSL certificate is currently out of date.
+[ThinkUp](http://web.archive.org/web/20161108212106/http://www.thinkup.com/) was an open source product, but shuttered on 18 July 2016.
 There's also the lifelogging/lifestream aggregator vein of projects that pull data from multiple source sites.
 [Storytlr](https://github.com/storytlr/storytlr) is a good example.
 It doesn't include Facebook, Google+, or Instagram, but does include a